sadtank/btc-mon/README.md

 # Troubleshooting tips
 * AI is your friend.
 * Need more support?
 Send it to me for _pre-built setup_.
 * _Should I update btc-mon from the interactive LCD menu?_ - Update will clobber everything in the folder with the current repo.
-You can rollback by pointing the symlink ("current") at whichever version of main.py you want to run.
+You can rollback by pointing the symlink (`current`) at whichever version of main.py you want to run.
 * _Ansible ran without errors but btc-mon isn't running on the screen_
   * Likely some issue with the unit file or systemctl...
-Did you use the suggested user (btcmon)?
+Did you use the suggested user (`btcmon`)?
 Did you change/modify the symlink to the current version?
 You'll need to dig through the logs to figure it out.
 Check the btcmon.service status and journalctl.
 * _Clean image buggered after 1-3 boots_
   * It's likely you have a cheap/bad card.
 Some cards pass checks but still fail.
 Try again using a known good card.
 Never had a problem with [these SD cards](https://www.amazon.com/dp/B073K14CVB).
   * Try without updating eprom...